meme-team-6/househodl/contracts/househodl/docs/MasterTransactionManager-Frontend-API.md

 - `params.hodlId`: ID of the hodl to add user to
 - `params.newUser`: Address of the user to add
 - `params.invitingUser`: Address of the inviting user (for validation)
-- `params.newUserEid`: Endpoint ID of the new user's chain
+- `params.newUserChainId`: Endpoint ID of the new user's chain

 **Example:**
 ```javascript